sarthakSharma5/DevOps-Pipline-using-JenkinsFile-to-deploy-Sample-Web-App/README.md

 <pre>

-A. Launch EC2 instance with Security Group allowing SSH on Port 22 and HTTP on Ports 80 and 85 Enter the following commands :-
+A. Launch EC2 instance with Security Group allowing SSH on Port 22 and HTTP on Ports 80 and 85 Login to the instance using the Public Key and Enter the following commands :-
     sudo yum update
     sudo yum install httpd
     sudo amazon-linux-extras install docker